📌 Note: Multiple permission sets are available as add-ons. For more information on adding new features please see the add-ons page in your nation.

 Settings: The ability to see and interact with the Settings section.

 API: The ability to see and interact with Settings > Apps and Settings > Developer.
-This includes the ability to develop applications, access test tokens, view and interact with webhooks, install and uninstall apps.
+This includes the ability to develop applications, access test tokens, install and uninstall apps.
 A permission set that does not have access to the Settings section will not be able to use the functionality of this permission.

 Admin permission set